MicrosoftDocs/nav-content/dynamics-nav-app/financials-requirements.md

 ---
-title: Minimum requirements for using Financials
+title: Minimum requirements for using Dynamics NAV
 description: Learn about the minimum system and version requirements for using Dynamics NAV.
 services: project-madeira
 documentationcenter: ''